 Aside from our “boots-on-the-ground” projects worldwide, Island Creek Oysters Foundation is committed to educating the public about the value of aquaculture as a sustainable protein source and as an answer to the question of how we are going to feed a rapidly expanding human population.
 Not only does aquaculture actually improve the surrounding environment, but choosing to eat farmed shellfish and certain types of farmed fin fish alleviates pressure on wild fisheries and on resources depleted by less efficient, terrestrial protein cultivation.

-The goal of the ICOF Aquaculture Club is to create an interactive education program between Middle School students and the Island Creek Oysters Foundation.
-ICOF is dedicated to teaching young students our core value of “We Believe in Aquaculture.”
-Teachers, students and ICOF will work together to create a curriculum that will engage students as they learn about food production and sustainability using the Foundation’s vital Caribbean Harvest work in Haiti as a model.
+The goal of the ICOF Aquaculture Education Initiative is to offer a variety of interactive educational programs to teach the next generation our core value of “We Believe in Aquaculture.”
+During the pilot years, ICOF will work collaboratively with teachers, youth leaders and students to develop programming that will engage students as they learn about food production and sustainability using the Foundation’s vital Caribbean Harvest work in Haiti as a model.

 ICOF and Crossroads for Kids are collaborating in the Summer of 2013 to offer the C5 Teen Leadership Program a “Mini Aquaculture Club.”
 Interested teens in each session will learn about the power of aquaculture through our work in Haiti and Zanzibar.
 The Crossroads teens will visit the ICO Hatchery and Farm, engage in hands on aquaculture activities and be inspired to effect change by helping others.